julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 - young dock
 - wild garlic (taken sparingly)

 Timing was crucial.
-Even among these early greens, harvesting too soon — like nettle before its proper moment — could result in weak potency or spiritual imbalance.
+Even among these early greens, harvesting too soon — like nettle before its proper moment — could result in physical or spiritual imbalance.

 Other plants, by contrast, were entirely forbidden until later in the season.